-All Grantees must pre-screen all applicants during the intake review process to determine if they meet eligibility requirements.
-Individuals who meet one or more of the following criteria are eligible for participation in the Youth Career Pathways Initiative (YCPI) projects.
+All Grantees must determine if participants meet eligibility requirements.
+Individuals who meet one or more of the following criteria are eligible for participation in the Youth Career Pathways (YCP) projects.
 For the purposes of this grant, the following are eligible to participate: (1) out-of-school youth (OSY) who are not attending school, age 16-24, and have one or more barriers to employment and (2) in-school youth (ISY) who are attending school, age 14-21, are low income, and have one or more barriers to employment.
 Intake form completion and collection of documentation for eligibility is automatically the responsibility of Grantee.
-The youth is then referred to the LWIA, who verifies eligibility and enters the youth into IWDS.
 Refer to Table 1 to pre-screen in and out-of-school youth for eligibility.